rdkcentral/rdkservices/PlayerInfo/doc/PlayerInfoPlugin.md

 <a name="head.Description"></a>
 # Description

-The PlayerInfo plugin helps to get system supported Audio Video codecs
+The PlayerInfo plugin helps to get system supported Audio Video codecs.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].